Colophon

 • Add web components.
 I’ve experimented with native, StencilJS, and Lit web components.
 I love how it makes component based designs easier to use and are platform agnostic.
 For example, you can use web components in many JS frameworks and different CMS’s, like Drupal.
 It’s refreshing to build something once and be able to use it in different tech stacks.

 • More automation.
 I’d like to add more GitHub actions that check for formatting, linting, and deploy previews.
+Automated checks have been added for formatting, linting, and a11y testing.

 Footnotes